Financial planning tools and services to put you on the path to the future you want

-Robots.
-They answer the phones at our insurance agencies.
-They build cars in our factories.
-They even vacuum our floors if we own a roomba.
+Robots: They answer the phones at our insurance agencies; they build cars in our factories.
+And if we are lucky enough to own a Roomba-brand vacuum, they even vacuum our floors.

-They now can now also make personalized investment decisions for you and your retirement.
+They now can now also make personalized investment decisions for you related to your retirement.

-Robo Advisors are a relatively new type of online investment service that are designed to help us make the best investment decisions possible.
+Robo-advisors are a relatively new type of online investment service that is designed to help individuals make the best investment decisions possible.

-Not all RoboAdvisors are alike.
-Their services vary somewhat, but most will touch on these five aspects of retirement investing.
+Not all robo-advisors offer the same services but most will touch on these five aspects of retirement investing.

-1. Help You Determine Your Asset Allocation Strategy: RoboAdvisors start by helping to develop an asset allocation strategy — deciding how your assets are invested — what percentages of your savings are deployed in different types of investments.
+Robo-advisors start by helping to develop an asset allocation strategy.
+They help decide how your assets are invested and what percentages of your savings are deployed in different types of investments.
 Putting all your eggs in one basket might be a poorly conceived asset allocation strategy.
-Having a mix of bonds, Exchange Traded Funds (ETFs), mutual funds and stocks might be a better asset allocation strategy.
+Having a mix of bonds, Exchange-Traded Funds (ETFs), mutual funds, and stocks might be a better asset allocation strategy.

-2. Select Investments: Secondly the Robo Advisors select the individual investments.
-It is not enough to know that your asset allocation should invest 25 percent of your money in stocks, you need to know which stocks.
-And usually the right answer is a balanced and diverse portfolio of different stocks — the Robo Advisor can tell you exactly this.
+Secondly, robo-advisors select individual investments.
+It is not enough to know that your asset allocation should invest 25% of your money in stocks.
+You need to know what stocks and usually, the right answer is a balanced and diverse portfolio of different stocks.
+The robo-advisor can tell you exactly this.

-3. Make the Investments: Perhaps the most boring task a Robo Advisor performs is actually making the investments.
+Perhaps the most boring task a robo-advisor performs is actually making the investments.
 But getting it done is also the most important aspect of investing.

 There are quite a few advantages:

-Here are a handful of the Best Robo Advisors.
+Here is a handful of high-quality robo-advisors.
 If you are interested in investment advice, you might browse each one and get a feel for which best suits your preferences.